elegant-scipy/elegant-scipy/sphinx/content/ch4.md

 ## Choosing the length of the discrete Fourier transform (DFT)

-% TODO: Ensure that footnote keys can have underscores in them A naive calculation of the DFT takes $\mathcal{O}\left(N^2\right)$ operations [^big_O].
+A naive calculation of the DFT takes $\mathcal{O}\left(N^2\right)$ operations [^big_O].
 How come?
 Well, you have $N$
 (complex) sinusoids of different frequencies ($2 \pi f \times 0, 2 \pi f \times